puneet2312/To_json_Convertor/README.md

-Python Scripts to convert excel files to json files.
+Python Scripts to convert excel files to json files using Pandas.